aristotle-tek/famine-prediction/README.md

 ## Objectives

+## 1. Resource Scarcity Model

-The current focus is our reconstruction of the famine model described in the following Clingendael Institute reports (but we are of course responsible for any errors!):
+We replicate (with some minor changes) the famine model described in the following Clingendael Institute reports (but we are of course responsible for any errors!):

 - [Sudan: From hunger to death](https://www.clingendael.org/publication/sudan-hunger-death)
 2024-05-24, Dr. Timmo Gaasbeek.

 - [From Catastrophe to Famine: Immediate action needed in Sudan to contain mass starvation](https://www.clingendael.org/publication/catastrophe-famine-immediate-action-needed-sudan-contain-mass-starvation) 2024-02-08.
 Anette Hoffmann.

+## 2. Price Models

+We also provide code for estimating famine alerts based on food price changes using the methodology described in

+Baquedano, F. G. (2015).
+[Developing an indicator of price anomalies as an early warning tool: A compound growth approach](https://www.fao.org/3/i7550e/i7550e.pdf).
+Food and Agricultural Organization (FAO).

-## Start here
+## Resource Scarcity Model - Start here

 We provide several Jupyter notebooks to walk through the main calculations: